 Once you are done testing, you can get rid of this branch via:

-git checkout master git branch -D rjleveque-bug-fix
+git branch -D rjleveque-bug-fix

 The top level clawpack repository keeps track of what versions of the subrepositories work well together.